Encyclopedia

 - Care for Tragus Piercing: Avoid any pressure on the area (headphones, helmets), clean with a saline solution or a mild antiseptic, and do not touch the piercing with unwashed hands.

-- Recommended Jewelry for Tragus Piercing: Small studs, or hoops designed to fit the contour of the tragus.
+- Recommended Jewelry: Small studs, or hoops designed to fit the contour of the tragus.

 - Recommended Materials: 18k gold to minimize irritation and allergies.